The Netherlands Travel Advice

-Although there is decriminalisation of some substances in the country, please be aware that the strength may indeed be different and or substituted with harmful substances from various parts of the world, and as such caution is advised.
+The travel advice for the Netherlands in regards to drugs is that, although there is decriminalisation of some substances in the country, please be aware that the strength may indeed be different and or substituted with harmful substances from various parts of the world, and as such, caution is advised.

 The Netherlands is among the world's leading aid donors and is a member of the United Nations and World Trade Organisation.
 The country has good diplomatic relationships with the US, Canada and the United Kingdom.

 When travelling by car in the Netherlands, British nationals do not need an International Driving Permit (IDP) but a motor insurance green card issued by their car insurer is required to drive a UK-registered car in the EU.

 You can drive in the Netherlands with a UK driving licence and many other EU licences.
 Road conditions are good for the most part and there is an overall high standard of driving.
 You should pay particular attentions to trams, as they are common in many parts of the Netherlands and always have right of way.
 Also there are many bikes (which have right of way also) upon the roads and pathways, which can often interlink.

 During times of heightened security alerts, you may need to allow extra time at the airport.
 In addition to this, the country can experience slight delays within its train links.